Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

     qc_b0.draw("mpl")

-When you set the ``optimization_level`` to 1, the circuit undergoes a light optimization process that focuses on collapsing adjacent gates with the goal to find a heuristic layout and swap insertion algorithm, improving the overall performance of the circuit.
+When you set the ``optimization_level`` to 1, the circuit undergoes a light optimization process that focuses on collapsing adjacent gates and using heuristic algorithms to find a layout and insert swaps, with the goal to improving the overall performance of the circuit.
 This results in a reduction in :class:`.CXGate` count and changes in the positions of qubits, following the connections ``[(2,1),(1,0),(0,1)]``.
 In this example, the two adjacent gates :math:`RZ(\pi/4)` and :math:`RZ(\pi/2)` are replaced with a single :math:`RZ(3\pi/4)` operation.